 The course and lectures have been designed to provide a clear chronological framework of the main historical periods in the Ancient World with the following objectives:

-1. To gain a knowledge of Greek history from 6th-4th century BC and the Roman Republic before 49 BC.
+1. To gain a knowledge of Greek history from early settlements until the 4th century BC and the Roman Republic before 49 BC.

 2. To develop an understanding of the different forms history can take, and the factors that affect the creation of history.